anywhichway/denodata/README.md

 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-07-28 v0.0.25 (Beta)
+  - Restructured file organization to be Deno compliant, i.e. use `mod.ts` instead of `index.js`.
+The `package.json` file is still manually maintained.

 2023-07-27 v0.0.24 (Beta)
   - Some adjustments to README.md to start brining documentation in line with TypeScript.